renansaatman/github-blog/README.md

 ### :white_check_mark: What you can do:

-- Seach to a post
+- Seach for a post
 - Click on each post to see a full version

 ### :camera: Screenshots